 - Never use hot water, bleach, dishwashing liquid, pre-soaking solutions, or spot removers.
 Always use a non-detergent soap.

 - Never use solvents to clean your Mountain Hardwear pack as solvents may irreparably damage the fabric, frame material, and water-resistance of the zippers.
-Any use of solvens will void Mountain Hardwear's Lifetime Warranty.
+Any use of solvents will void Mountain Hardwear's Lifetime Warranty.

-Zip up all zippers, attach all Velcro, and turn the bag inside out.
-Wash in a front-loading machine with cold water on the gentle or delicate setting.
+Zip up all zippers, attach all Velcro and turn the bag inside out.
+Wash in a front-loading machine with cold water on a gentle or delicate setting.
 We recommend that you use the minimum amount of cleaning agent and scrub the head and foot sections before washing the entire bag.
 Use at least two rinse cycles to get all of the soap out of the garment.
 For down, use a mild powder soap, or special down soap (available at outdoor product stores).
-For synthetic bags, use a mild powder soap or special synthetic cleaning product.
+For synthetic bags, use a mild powder soap or a special synthetic cleaning product.

-Lift bags by carefully carrying them from the bottom when transporting from washer to dryer.
+Lift bags by carefully carrying them from the bottom when transporting them from the washer to the dryer.
 Tumble dry in a large commercial dryer on low heat; it's important that the dryer is large enough for the bag to flop freely around.
 Drying takes several hours, and you should check your bag often to ensure it's not overheated.

 As a down bag dries, look for clumps of wet down and shake the bag gently to redistribute the down.
 Sometimes the down in the draft tube will need some gentle massaging during the drying cycle.
-As a synthetic bag dries, check for even distribution of fill material.
+As a synthetic bag dries, check for an even distribution of fill material.
 Gently massage the bag if any bunching is detected.

 Both our down and synthetic sleeping bags can be professionally washed.
 Check the yellow pages under camping, backpacking, or mountaineering equipment for folks who specialize in cleaning outdoor products.
 Your local retailer may also be able to refer you.
-Never dry clean a Mountain Hardwear sleeping bag - the chemicals used are harmful to the fabrics and filling and will severly reduce loft and thermal efficiency.
+Never dry clean a Mountain Hardwear sleeping bag - the chemicals used are harmful to the fabrics and filling and will severely reduce loft and thermal efficiency.